"This is a great authentic Mexican recipe." — Eny

 Excellent recipe!
 Prepared just as written and it turned out great.
 Will definately be doing this again soon.
 Thank you for sharing.

-Not sure what the bad review is all about, because this is a real good recipe!
+This is a real good recipe!
 I just made it, and it tastes amazing!
 You can also change it around, if you want more of a red sauce, by adding more tomatoes and less tomatillos.
 Also instead of discarding the garlic, I added it to the blender with the rest of ingredients. either way, it's REALLY good and very easy to make!
 Also if you don't have or can't find chile de arbol, you can use Cayenne peppers :)

 * Percent Daily Values are based on a 2,000 calorie diet.